rajneesh-tetarwal/potato_leaf_disease/README.md

 📘 [Explore Model Details](https://github.com/rajneesh-tetarwal/potato_leaf_disease/blob/main/potato_leaf_disease_detection.ipynb)

+After training the model using the above techniques I got a training accuracy of 0.9920 and a validation accuracy of 0.9969.

 To bring this model to the broader online community, I've developed and deployed a user-friendly website utilizing the Streamlit Python framework.
 You can access this website via the above mentioned instructions:

 🔗 [Visit the Website](https://potatoleafdisease-guygwmkoh9v7wf7e9w7m5l.streamlit.app/)